codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script lists environment variables.
 5. Local variables
 => This script lists all local variables and environment variables, and functions.
+6. Local variable
+=> This script creates a new local variable with name=BEST and value=School.